A Day in St. Petersburg, Russia

 After the Hermitage, we headed to the Church of the Savior on Spilled Blood.
 I was unable to visit the inside but would love to see it next time.
 Natalia highly recommended it.

-Kupetz Eliseeves Food Hall:
+Kupetz Eliseevs Food Hall:

 I was overwhelmed by all the art master piece that Natalia took me to see a few of the “Holiday” decor.
 Our first stop was the Kupetz Eliseevs Food Hall for a small bite.
-Kupetz Eliseeves Food Hall sell different Russian trinkets, food, and drinks ranging from matryoshka doll to caviar to cheese.
+Kupetz Eliseevs Food Hall sell different Russian trinkets, food, and drinks ranging from matryoshka doll to caviar to cheese.
 The atmosphere feels like the toy store in the Home Alone movie, but a lot smaller in size.
 In the center of the Food Hall are a few tables where you can sit down to eat your pasteries and sip on hot beverages.
 Natalia and I each ordered a crossaint and a hot chocolate.
 The hot chocolate is made of pure hot chocolate without any milk!
 After the quick bite, I was energized and ready to see more.

 St. Issac’s Cathedral: